-IX."18 Major sports groups such as the National Collegiate Athletic Association (NCAA) opposed the move for Title IX and it's plans.19 Other groups such as the AIAW, the Association for Intercollegiate Athletics for Women, didn't agree with the NCAA.
-However the AIAW succeeded in promoting college sports for women.20 At the time when Title IX was created and approved, Senator Birch Bayh of Indiana stated that, "It is an important first step in the effort to provide for the women of America something that is rightfully theirs."21 Title IX benefitted women so much and still does today.
+Association (NCAA) opposed the move for Title IX and it's plans.
+19 Other groups such as the AIAW, the Association for Intercollegiate Athletics for Women, did not agree with the NCAA and the AIAW did not win.
+However the AIAW succeeded in promoting college sports for women.
+20 At the time when Title IX was created and approved, Senator Birch Bayh of Indiana stated that, "It is an important first step in the effort to provide for the women of America something that is rightfully theirs."
+21 Title IX benefitted women so much and still does today.
 Title IX was one of the most significant moments in the strive for equality in sports.

 Kathy Switzer's 1967 Boston Marathon run and the creation and approval of Title IX, changed the U.S. immensely.
-They both contributed to females having the right to participate and compete in any sport or activity.
-After the first big steps in creating equality for women, many sporting opportunities opened up for them.
+They both contributed to women and girls having the right to participate and compete in any sport or activity.
+After the first big steps in creating equality for women and girls, many opportunities opened up for women's sports.
 The reality was that along with social change came social discomfort.
 "As women came to be involved in sports, society didn't have an easy time knowing what to make of the new role of women as athletes."
 Many people didn't want to have females in the world of sports, but the persistence of women and feminist supporters helped to achieve the goal of equality in sports.
-After Title IX was passed, many large changes to
+After the law Title IX was passed, many large changes to society were made.
+"The budget for women's sports at North Carolina State had multiplied by 15 in just four years."
+The university of Michigan had not

-18Rothman, Lilly.
-"Title IX at 45: Amendment's Early Impact on Women's Sports."
-Time, Time, 23 June 2017, time.com/4822600/title-ix-womens-sports/.
+June 2017, time.com/4822600/title-ix-womens-sports/.

 19 Christensen, Karen, et al. International Encyclopedia of Women and Sports.
-Macmillan Reference.
-2001.
+Macmillan Reference, 2001.